Krylov Polynomials and Quantum Query Complexity: Krylov Compression, Lanczos Recurrence, and Favard Polynomials

-subject to \(\psi_{-1}(t)=\psi_m(t)=0\) and \(\psi_0(0)=1\).
-The mean position \footnote{This quantity is also called by Krylov complexity in the literature, but we will refer to it as a mean position to avoid confusion with other notions of complexity. }
+quantifies the spread of the wavefunction on the Krylov chain. $C(t)$ is also called by Krylov complexity in the literature \cite{Balasubramanian_2022}, but we will refer to it as a mean position to avoid confusion with other notions of complexity.